kedomingo/simple-docker-laravel/README.md

           context: .
           dockerfile: ./docker/web/Dockerfile

+`context` is the directory that the Dockerfile "sees".
+In this example, the directories in the Dockerfile are all relative to the current working directory
+If ever you have a Dockerfile with a line that says `COPY somefile.txt /etc/somefile.txt`, it will attempt to look for the file `somefile.txt` in the current working directory, wherever this Dockerfile is located, because of the context definition.

 2 web servers are included to show that you can choose to run either Apache or Nginx+FPM.